-- For an injury: a petition must be filed within three (3) years of the injured person's first symptom or onset of injury;
+- For an Injury: a petition must be filed within three (3) years of the injured person's first symptom or onset of injury

-- Death: a petition must be filed within two (2) years of the injured person's death and within four (4) years of their first symptom or onset of injury;
+- Death: a petition must be filed within two (2) years of the injured person's death and within four (4) years of their first symptom or onset of injury

-Where to report a vaccine related injury
+How to report a vaccine injury